 Delahoyde & Hughes

-Jason and Medea:Dodging a repetition of the events given in Euripides' well-known play, Medea, Ovid instead offers Jason and Medea, the early years: Medea resists but falls in love, helps Jason with his heroic chores involving bulls and warriors sprung from a serpent's teeth and the dragon guarding the Golden Fleece.
-Her witchcraft rejuvenates Aeson (162) but they play a trick on Pelias and his daughters (163-164) -- chopped-up Daddy didn't come back to life!
-The period covered in the Euripides play is scanned quickly in a few lines (165) and Ovid then segues into Medea as Aegeus' wife and therefore Theseus' evil stepmother (166).
+Jason and Medea:Dodging a repetition of the events given in Euripides' well-known play, Medea, Ovid instead offers Jason and Medea, the early years: Medea resists but falls in love, and we eavesdrop on her thinking through the decision to help him and run away with him.
+Medea gives Jason the solutions for overcoming obstacles involving a vicious bull and warriors sprung from a serpent's teeth and the dragon guarding the Golden Fleece.
+In cooperation with Hecate's black magic, Medea's witchcraft rejuvenates Jason's father Aeson (152-153), but they play a trick on usurping uncle Pelias and his daughters (155) -- chopped-up daddy didn't come back to life!
+The period covered in the Euripides play is scanned quickly in a few lines (156) and Ovid then segues into Medea as Aegeus' wife and therefore Theseus' evil stepmother (157).

-War between Crete and Athens:After an effective description of heat, drought, and pestilence brought by Juno, in which the earth and humans mutually suffer a blight (170), we hear about the Myrmidons (173).
+War between Crete and Athens:After an effective description of heat, drought, and pestilence brought by Juno, in which the earth and humans mutually suffer a blight, we hear mention of the Myrmidons.

 Check out this separate commentary on the Myrmidons.